zftang/MachineClassifer_BiasMitigation_beta/README.md

 ![](https://github.com/zftang/MachineClassifer_BiasMitigation_beta/blob/main/Result/UCIAdult/distance2origin_0.005.png)

 During each step, the attribute with the greatest distance to origin is iteratively modified until its distance to origin is less than the threshold value of $\epsilon$.
-In this demo, the information regarding the bias mitigation steps is stored in the 'Result/UCIAdult/result_info_0.005.csv' file, where the suffix '0.005' denotes the threshold value of epsilon used for the analysis.
+In this demo, the information regarding the bias mitigation steps is stored in the 'Result/UCIAdult/result_info_0.005.csv' file, where the suffix '0.005' denotes the threshold value of $\epsilon$ used for the analysis.

 ```python
 Step 0: